nathanenglehart/nathanenglehart.github.io/projects/regression.md

 \
 With each run, the algorithm updates $\theta$ to minimize prediction error.
 At the end of a sufficient number of iterations, $\theta$ will converge on the most optimal lasso estimator for the model. \
 \
-Therefore, we can write a lasso class using Python:
+Utilizing the same `predict` function as the OLS and ridge classes, we can write a lasso class using Python:

 ```python
 import numpy as np